SamStenton/UOP-Track/README.md

 The reasoning behind not being able to implement these features was too much time was spent scaffolding the code base.

 ### Maintainability
-Significant planning went into the desing of the code base.
+Significant planning went into the desing of the code base, hopefully this shows through.
 A lot of time was spent creating javascript modules that can be reusable.
 An exmaple of this is the `Model.js` class which makes interacting with javascript objects and the database really simple.
 This is documented futher up.
 A second example is the use of the `elements/Module.js` (again, documented above) to easily generate html components and inject them into the browser.

-### Usability
+A basic Mocha Test has been implemented to begin testing the Model class.
+This is uncomplete but the intention is to complete it and test all other components.

-### Accessibilty
+### Reflection
+As stated previously I'm not happy with the amount of features I have been able to introduce to the dashboard.
+I am happy however with the approach I have taken to building out the code base.

+If I were to start the project again I would spend more time planning the exact features the dashboard should have.
+I'd also like to spend more time on creating an easier, more user friendly interface through better desinged HTML and CSS.